 Below are a list of my published works and where to find them, I hope to be adding to this as my stories find their way to publications far and wide, if you like any of my works I’d love to hear from you, leave me a comment and I’ll get back to you!
 Also if you have read any of my work and would like to collaborate please do send me a message…

-‘Bethesda‘ was the first story that I wrote when I came out of my seven year writing gap, the story is based on beach at Bournemouth where I have been many times with my family as my wife originally comes from this neck of the woods.
-I wanted to write a story about struggles, a piece of observation, but I also wanted to breathe some new life into one of my favourite bible stories – The Pool of Bethesda.
+‘Bethesda‘ was the first story that I wrote when I came out of my seven year writing hiatus, the story is based on beach in Bournemouth where I have been many times with my family.
+I wanted to write a story about struggles, a piece of observational writing, but I also wanted to breathe new life into one of my favourite bible stories – The Pool of Bethesda.

 You can purchase a copy of Dark Voices here